icd2k3/react-router-breadcrumbs-hoc/README.md

 /users/id | Home / Users / John
 /example | Home / Custom Example

+## Already using a [route config](https://reacttraining.com/react-router/web/example/route-config) array with react-router?

+Just add a `breadcrumb` prop to your routes that require custom breadcrumbs.

 ## Disabling default breadcrumbs for paths

 This package will attempt to create breadcrumbs for you based on the route section via [humanize-string](https://github.com/sindresorhus/humanize-string).
 For example `/users` will auotmatically create the breadcrumb `"Users"`.
 There are two ways to disable default breadcrumbs for a path: